-If, during your deliberations, you should desire to communicate with the court, please reduce your message or question to writing signed by the foreperson, and pass the note to the marshal who will bring it to my attention.
+If, during your deliberations, you desire to communicate with the Court, please reduce your message or question to writing signed by the foreperson, and pass the note to the Court Security Officer who will bring it to my attention.
 I will then respond as promptly as possible, either in writing or by having you returned to the courtroom so that I can address you orally.
-I caution you, however, with regard to any message or question you might send, that you should never state or specify your numerical division at the time.
+I caution you, however, that you should never state or specify your numerical division at any time.